National Children’s Gardening Week Together, We Help Children Grow

 Ready to start gardening?
 Explore our additional resources and join our community of passionate gardeners today!

 In the modern oasis that is your home garden, have you found yourself leaning in to whisper sweet nothings to your green companions, who wordlessly endure each change in light and digit of your home’s thermostat?
 If you’re part of the growing community of plant enthusiasts that believes a little chit-chat with your ficus could result in a greener, leafier future, you’re not alone.
 But is there any truth to the age-old practice?
-It may sound like a plotline from a children’s fantasy book, but the idea of communicated growth predates the civilizations that first cultivated our modern crops.
+It may sound like a plotline from a children’s fantasy book, but the idea of communicated growth predates the civilisations that first cultivated our modern crops.

 The Historical Roots of Plant Communication